2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-aws.md

   An error occurred (AccessDenied) when calling the AssumeRoleWithWebIdentity operation: Not authorized to perform sts:AssumeRoleWithWebIdentity.
   ```

-  Please open a {doc}`2i2c support<../../../support>` ticket with us to resolve this issue.
+  Please contact your hub champion so that they can open a {doc}`2i2c support<../../../../support>` ticket with us to resolve this issue on your behalf.

-- *If S3 bucket are not set up but we want them for our community what should the hub champion do?*
+- *If S3 buckets are not set up but I want them for my community what should the I do?*

   This feature is not enabled by default since there are extra cloud costs associated with providing S3 object storage.
-Please open a {doc}`2i2c support<../../../support>` ticket with us to request this feature for your hub.
+Please speak to your hub champion, who can then open a {doc}`2i2c support<../../../../support>` ticket with us to request this feature for your hub.

 - *Is our S3 bucket accessible outside of the hub so I can upload files from elsewhere?*

   Yes, this requires configuring AWS credentials from your machine, however we currently do no have documentation for this.
-Please contact {doc}`2i2c support<../../../support>` for guidance.
+Please contact {doc}`2i2c support<../../../../support>` for guidance.

 - *Is our S3 bucket accessible outside of the hub so users can download files to elsewhere?*